dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab7/README.md

 ✅ Review how the sample application went from a simple architecture to multiple services

-✅ Examine the transformed application using service flows and backtraces
+✅ We examined the transformed application using service flows and backtraces